Finding self-similar behavior in quantum many-body dynamics via persistent homology: Introduction

 In this work, we propose persistent homology observables for the analysis of the dynamics of quantum many-body systems.
 As a prototype application, we consider a Bose gas far from equilibrium.
-While there are many different ways of driving a Bose gas away from equilibrium, it has recently been demonstrated experimentally that the subsequent relaxation dynamics can exhibit universal properties that are insensitive to the details of the initial conditions and system parameters~\cite{Prufer:2018hto, Erne:2018gmz}.
-Theoretical results based on field correlation functions indicate that vastly different systems far from equilibrium may share very similar universal scaling properties, ranging from post-inflationary dynamics in the early universe~\cite{PhysRevLett.90.121301, PhysRevD.70.043538}, via ultra-relativistic collision experiments with heavy nuclei~\cite{Berges:2013eia, Berges:2014bba, Berges:2015ixa}, to ultra-cold quantum gases in the laboratory~\cite{Zache:2019xkx, Prufer:2019kak}.
-These apparent similarities have to be tested against refined analysis and classification schemes.
+While there are many different ways of driving a Bose gas away from equilibrium, it has recently been demonstrated experimentally that the subsequent relaxation dynamics can exhibit universal properties that are insensitive to the details of the initial conditions and system parameters~\cite{Prufer:2018hto, Erne:2018gmz, eigen2018universal}.
+Theoretical results based on field correlation functions indicate that vastly different systems far from equilibrium may share very similar universal scaling properties, ranging from post-inflationary dynamics in the early universe~\cite{PhysRevLett.90.121301, PhysRevD.70.043538}, and ultra-relativistic collision experiments with heavy nuclei~\cite{Berges:2013eia, Berges:2014bba, Berges:2015ixa}, to ultra-cold quantum gases in the laboratory~\cite{Zache_2020, Prufer:2019kak}.
+In particular, quantum as well as classical statistical field theories appear to belong to the same nonthermal universality class~\cite{Orioli:2015dxa}.
+These similarities have to be tested against refined analysis and classification schemes.
 We will exploit the multi-scale topological information encoded in a family of alpha complexes and in associated persistent homology groups in order to analyze self-similar scaling dynamics in position space variables.